 Since they’ve been hiding their drug use for so long while maintaining a semblance of normalcy in their lives, functional drug addicts manage to convince themselves that they don’t have a problem.
-They often resist any suggestions of help because they rationalize that their lives still appear normal.
+They often resist any suggestions for help because they rationalize their lives still appear normal.
 Admitting to having a problem will shatter this illusion.

 Their success at hiding their addiction also makes them think that they can handle everything on their own.
-Many high functioning drug addicts won’t ask for or accept help until things spiral out of control and come to a head e.g. they face a health issue or are about to be fired from work.
+Many high-functioning drug addicts won’t ask for or accept help until things spiral out of control and come to a head e.g. they face a health issue or are about to be fired from work.

-Appropriate Treatment for High Functioning Addicts
+Appropriate Treatment for High-Functioning Addicts

-Like with all other types of addicts, functional drug addicts require help to beat their addiction.
+Like all other types of addicts, functional drug addicts require help to beat their addiction.
 In most cases, these individuals have been using drugs for a long time, sometimes for years, and will need intensive drug addiction treatment to turn their lives around.